Applying for Candidacy for Ordained Ministry in the CRCNA

 Login to see your progress…

-- Two sermons: (due January 24, 2014 turn in to Karlene) Three copies of the sermon manuscript (typed double-spaced) on the assigned text, three copies of the sermon manuscript from a text of the student’s choice (not one written for class work)Two DVDs of the assigned-text sermon only, ideally from an actual worship service.
+- Two sermons: (due January 22, 2015 turn in to TBD) Three copies of the sermon manuscript (typed double-spaced) on the assigned text, three copies of the sermon manuscript from a text of the student’s choice (not one written for class work)Two DVDs of the assigned-text sermon only, ideally from an actual worship service.
 Check each one to make sure the quality is good and that your entire sermon is there.
 Guidelines for sermon prep

-- The denominational candidacy interviews will be held on May 2, 2014.
+- The denominational candidacy interviews will be held on date TBD, spring 2015.

 All students aspiring to be ministers of the Word in the Christian Reformed Church (CRC) are part of the candidacy process at Calvin Theological Seminary.
 Students often have questions about the Candidacy Committee–Who is on it?
 What does it do?
 What is its relationship to Mentoring Group leaders?
 How are psychological assessments used by Mentoring Group leaders and the Candidacy Committee?
 Read Everything students always wanted to know about the candidacy process (pdf) for a serious, but playful, discussion of an important part of the seminary journey for students bound for CRC ministry.